yasmingsdm/ConversationClass/README.md

-# ConversationClass - NOT READY YET
+# Conversation Class - NOT READY YET

 This project goal's was to create a webpage to use during Conversation Classes.